mrmile/VideogameDevelopment/README.md

 ## Game Development Assignment 1
 Simple platformer game created for the Game Development subject during the second year of Videogame design and development in TTC.
+Level was created using the "Tiled Map Editor" and is read by the code using XML serialization.

 Project link: https://github.com/mrmile/VideogameDevelopment